E-CAM/jobqueue_features/README.md

 - Please be aware that each docker image uses quite a lot of disk space, you should have at least 3GB available for SLURM.
 - Containers mentioned above are designed only for your local machine and tutorial usage: they are not intended to be used for a heavy workload.
-- Please start one set of scheduler containers at a time, they are not intended to work next to each other.